 How can you increase your slow-wave sleep?

-Glycine before bed may help increase your sleep quality and the time spent in slow-wave sleep.
+Taking glycine before bed has been shown in studies to improve sleep quality and increase the time spent in slow-wave sleep.

 Glycine is an amino acid used throughout the body in many different ways.
 Your body naturally produces glycine (avg. of 45g per day), and you also get some from your diet (avg.
 3-5g per day).